Xu Qiliang, former top Chinese general close to Xi, dies in Beijing | Law-Order

 - China

-Xu Qiliang, a former air force general who was reportedly close to Chinese leader Xi Jinping, has died at age 75, according to the Defence Ministry.
+Xu Qiliang, a former air force general who was reportedly close to Chinese leader Xi Jinping, has died at age 75, according to the Defense Ministry.

-Xu had been a vice commissioner of the body that overseas the People's Liberation Army, the military branch of China's ruling Communist Party, during Xi's first few years in government.
+Xu had been a vice commissioner of the body that oversees the People's Liberation Army, the military branch of China's ruling Communist Party, during Xi's first few years in government.

 Xu joined the PLA in 1966 just as China was plunged into the violent decade-long Cultural Revolution under Communist China's founder Mao Zedong.